fourkitchens/czdap-tools/README.md

 To decrypt your own FTP credentials:

 1. Visit CZDAP and copy your token.
-You can find it on your user profile page.
+You can find it on your user profile page, under the tab "API".
 2. In the `/credentials-decrypt` directory, make a copy of the `config.sample.json` file and name it `config.json`.
 3. Edit config.json and overwrite the "token" parameter with the your unique token.
 2. Copy your private key into this directory and make sure it's named `czdap.private.key`.